grzesiek-galezowski/tdd-ebook/manuscript/190_Why_do_we_need_composability.md

 Unfortunately, procedural programming does not let's bind behaviors with data.
 As a matter of fact, the whole paradigm of procedural programming is about separating behaviors and data!
 Well, honestly, they had some answers to those concerns, but these answers were mostly awkward (for those of you that still remember C language: I'm talking about macros and function pointers).
 So, as data and behaviors are separated, we need to query the data each time we want to pick a behavior based on it.
 That's why we have the duplication.

-Object oriented programming to the rescue!
+Object-oriented programming to the rescue!
 ------------------------------------------

-On the other hand, object oriented programming has for a long time made available two mechanisms that enable what we didn't have in procedural languages:
+On the other hand, object-oriented programming has for a long time made available two mechanisms that enable what we didn't have in procedural languages:

 1. Classes -- that allow binding behavior together with data
 2. Polymorphism -- allows executing behavior without knowing the exact class that holds them, but knowing only a set of behaviors that it supports.
 This knowledge is obtained by having an abstract type (interface or an abstract class) define this set of behaviors, with no real implementation.
 Then we can make other classes that provide their own implementation of the behaviors that are declared to be supported by the abstract type.
 Finally, we can use the instances of those classes where an instance of the abstract type is expected.
 In case of statically-typed languages, this requires implementing an interface or inheriting from an abstract class.